 What will the Crime and Courts Act do?

-The Act will deliver major reforms to the criminal and civil justice systems.
+The act will bring major reforms to the criminal and civil justice systems.

-Part two of the Crime and Courts Act will, amongst other things:
+Part 2 of the Crime and Courts Act will, among other things:

 - create a single county court and single family court to increase the efficiency of the civil and family court systems in England and Wales